jobeljohny/TICTACTOE-Game-Engine/README.md

 # XO-Game-Engine
-command line GUI game where you can play against the computer.
+Tic Tac Toe GUI game where you can play against the computer.

 ## HOW TO PLAY

-- Press X or O key to choose desired Play variable
+- Choose X or O
-- Enter Corresponding key for corresponding Position
-- For example, Press 3 to put an X/0 in 3rd cell
+- Select the Corresponding Cell to Mark
-- Enjoy!
+- Easy as that, Enjoy!

 ## Download the application here